RomainLyon1/cephunlock/README.md

 ```

-The script check sif the `config.json` exists and the syntax
+The script checks if the `config.json` exists and the syntax
 before executing anything.

 Usage